emfomy/mcnla/README.md

 * Set `GTEST_ROOT` to a folder containing `include` and `lib` of Google Test.

-### How to use 64 bit integer?
+### How to use 64-bit integer?

 * Set `MCNLA_USE_ILP64` with `ccmake`.
 * If you want to compile directly, add `-DMCNLA_USE_ILP64` to compiler flag.
 * Make sure your LAPACK&amp;BLAS / Intel MKL uses 64bit integer.
-Make sure you uses the correct library and flags of Intel MKl.
+Make sure you uses the correct library and flags of Intel MKL.

+### Why `std::bad_alloc` occurs?

+* Possible issues:
+	- Not enough memory.
+You might request a vector/matrix which size exceed your memory size.
+	- Index overflow.
+Use 64-bit integer instead of 32-bit integer.
+For example, if you request a 1e5 x 1e5 matrix, there will 1e10 elements, which is larger than the maximum number in 32-bit integer (2.1e9).
+Using 64-bit integer may solve this problem.

 ## Reference
 * [Ting-Li Chen, Dawei D. Chang, Su-Yun Huang, Hung Chen, Chienyao Lin, Weichung Wang, “Integrating Multiple Random Sketches for Singular Value Decomposition”](https://arxiv.org/abs/1608.08285)